opensafely-core/ehrql/docs/includes/generated_docs/schemas/raw.tpp.md

 This table is exposed for data development and data curation purposes.
 Its contents and not yet well understood and so it should not yet be used for research.

-By default, only repeat medications with a consultation `date` on or before the date of the patient's last de-registration from an activated GP practice (a practice that has acknowledged the new non-COVID directions) are included.
 <div markdown="block" class="definition-list-wrapper">
   <div class="title">Columns</div>
   <dl markdown="block">